 At the time of Queen Victoria's death, the British empire ('on which the sun never set') was at its height of power; however, there were rumblings of discontent.
-The Anglo-Boer War, now more correctly known as the South African War, fought at the turn of the century over the establishment of Boer republics where gold had been discovered, led to eventual victory but considerable loss of prestige for the British.
-(See Drummer Hodge and The Cry of South Africa for poems and more information on this topic.)
-However, what finally destroyed all remnants of the Victorian way of life and 'blew a hole in the face of civilisation' was the First World War, or the Great War (1914-1918).
-Most of Europe and its colonies were involved in this long and bloody war, which cost the lives of millions, and which was to sow the seeds of the next world war.
-(For more details, and some examples of poets of the Great War, see The Soldier and Futility.)
+The Anglo-..
+Boer War, now more correctly known as the South African War, fought at the turn . the century over the establishment of Boer republics where gold had been discovered; . led to eventual victory but considerable loss of prestige for the British.
+(See pp. 120 and 123 for poems and more information on this topic.)
+However, what finally destroyed . remnants of the Victorian way of life and 'blew a hole in the face of civilisation' was First World War, or the Great War (1914-1918).
+Most of Europe and its colonies involved in this long and bloody war, which cost the lives of millions, and which was

+... seeds of the next world war.
+(For more details, and some examples of poets of the see pp. 141 and 152.)